-The Global Forum now includes 122 member jurisdictions and the European Union, together with 12 observers, making it the largest tax group in the world.
-Membership of the Global Forum is open to all jurisdictions willing to: (i) commit to implement the international standard on transparency and exchange of information, (ii) participate and contribute to the peer review process, and (iii) contribute to the budget.
+The Global Forum now includes 126 member jurisdictions and the European Union, together with 15 observers, making it the largest tax group in the world.
+Membership of the Global Forum is open to all jurisdictions willing to: (i) commit to implement the international standard on transparency and exchange of information on request, (ii) participate and contribute to the peer review process, and (iii) contribute to the budget.
 Its current membership includes all G20 countries, OECD member countries, off-shore financial centres and many developing countries, all of whom have committed to adhere to the international standard.
 The procedure for becoming a member of the Global Forum is simple.
 A request letter of membership (English template) signed by an authorised person in the government should be sent to the Global Forum Secretariat.

 The Global Forum Secretariat